-You will need to provide updated documents to show that your finances have been on track since you were NACA Qualified, and that you continue to meet NACA's requirements.
+This is the time to update documents to show you have maintained your NACA Qualification, including employment, assets payment history.
 Once NACA Credit Access approved, your NACA Counselor will submit your application for a NACA Mortgage to a participating lender.